roperi/deepgram-transcription-processor/README.md

 When running the transcription script, ensure that the `errored.txt` file is present in the `output` directory.
 If any project fails during transcription, the script will automatically append the name of the failed project to the `errored.txt` file.

 To view the list of failed projects, simply open the `errored.txt` inside the output folder using a text editor.
 Each failed project name is written on a separate line for easy identification.

-### Example

-Suppose we have a project named "Podcast Episode 1" that fails during transcription due to an exception.
-After running the transcription script, we navigate to the `errored.txt` file and find the following entry:

 ----------

 ## Copyright and License